 You can find answers to common questions about the dashboard and data in our FAQs below.

 Improving the dashboard

-We’re developing a plan for ongoing improvements to the dashboard and data set, which we will be rolling out in 2022.
+We’re developing a plan for ongoing improvements to the dashboard and data set.
 To find out more about our plans and timeline, sign up to our newsletter.